Search for a course

 - Freedom from fear and distress

-Having an understanding of animal welfare and the associated legal responsibilities is crucial to the physical health and overall welfare of farm animals.
+Having an understanding of animal welfare and the legal responsibilities attached is crucial to the physical health and overall welfare of farm animals.

 Farm Animal Welfare